Pietroncello/Pietroncello/README.md

 Hey there!
 I'm Marco Pietro Cello a 23 year old guy based in Milan, Italy .

-+  💻 I'm a Computer Science student at University of Milan
++  💻 I'm a Computer Science student at University of Milan.

 +  💻 I studied at ITS Angelo Rizzoli as a Software Architect Student.